 Achieve Pay Equity

 Our pay equity auditing and analytics software is multi-disciplinary, combining extensive domain knowledge and expertise in pay equity statutes across multiple jurisdictions, economics, statistics and statistical modeling, workforce data management, and knowledge of your regulatory landscape.

-Using our proprietary Data Quality Management platform and customized statistical modeling, our PayParitySM pay equity audit and analysis provides actionable intelligence for you to be able to demonstrate fairness in pay and minimize risks of investigation, enforcement, legal action, and reputation loss.
+Using our proprietary Data Quality Management platform and customized statistical modeling, our PayParitySM pay equity audit and analysis provides actionable intelligence for you to be able to demonstrate fairness in pay, minimize risks of investigation, legal action, and reputation loss.

 It starts with establishing the attorney-client privilege through your internal or external counsel.
 Trusaic stringently adheres to clients’ privilege and work-product protocols.
 We have developed best practices for preserving and protecting workforce data and work-product through our extensive experience in handling sensitive data for thousands of our clients.
 We are certified as SOC Type II compliant.

 After the privilege protocols are in place, Trusaic works with you to establish a PayParitySM Project Team.
 The Project Team includes multi-disciplinary experts from Trusaic and individuals designated by your counsel.
 Your team usually includes personnel who understand your organizational functions, data sources, hierarchies, and compensation structure and philosophy across departments.
 We work closely with you to determine the scope of the pay equity audit, including the compensation measures to be analyzed, workforce segments, the number of employees, locations, and lines of business.

 Once the scope of the PayParitySM pay equity audit has been finalized, Trusaic and your designated human resources leadership will collaborate to identify employee groupings (Pay Analysis Groups or “PAGs”) and to identify business and economic factors for the analyses.